dawaltconley/portfolio/src/content/projects/legislative-parser.md

   - javascript
 ---

-A simple parser for identifying bills and other legislative items of the US Congress.
+A parser for bills and other Congressional legislative items.